Poincar\'e inequalities and rigidity for actions on Banach spaces: Hyperbolic groups

 \begin{thm}[\cite{zuk-gafa}; see also \cite{kotowscy} for a detailed proof] Let $G$ be a random group in the density model, where $1/3< d< 1/2$.
 Then, with probability 1, $G$ is hyperbolic and there exists a group $\Gamma$ and a homomorphism $\phi:\Gamma\to G$ with the following properties: \begin{enumerate} \item $\Gamma$ has a generating set $S$, whose link graph satisfies $2^{-1/2}\kappa_2(S,L_2)<1$, \item $\phi(\Gamma)$ is of finite index in $G$. \end{enumerate} \end{thm} Given the above, we apply similar norm inequalities as in the case of $\widetilde{A}_2$-groups to the link graph of $\Gamma$ and, as before, obtain fixed point properties for affine isometric actions of the group $\Gamma$ on $L_p$ for certain $p>2$.
 For any given $p>1$, the property of having vanishing cohomology $H^1(G,\pi)$ for \emph{all} isometric representations $\pi$ on $L_p$-spaces passes to quotients and from finite index subgroups to the ambient group.
 We thus have \begin{thm} With the assumptions of the previous theorem, with probability 1, Theorem \ref{main theorem : intro} applies to hyperbolic groups.
 More precisely, let $G$, $\Gamma$ and $\phi$ be as above, and let $\mathcal{L}(S)=(\mathcal{V},\mathcal{E})$ denote the link graph of $\Gamma$.
 Then $H^1(G,\pi)=0$ for every isometric representation $\pi$ of $G$ on $L_p$ for

 where

 \end{thm}

-One also has a counterpart of Theorem \ref{theorem: A2tilde vanishing and Banach Mazur distance} for hyperbolic groups. \begin{thm} Let $G$ be a hyperbolic group in the Gromov model as above and $\pi$ be a uniformly bounded representation of $G$ on a Hilbert space $H$, satisfying
+We also have an estimate the norms of uniformly bounded representations to which cohomological vanishing can be extended for random hyperbolic groups. \begin{thm} Let $G$ be a hyperbolic group in the Gromov model as above with $\dfrac{1}{3}<d<\dfrac{1}{2}$ and $\pi$ be a uniformly bounded representation of $G$ on a Hilbert space $H$, satisfying

 Then $H^1(G,\pi)=0$.